tlfvincent/newsletter/README.md

 # AI/ML Newsletter

-Codebase to scrape content from all AI/ML newsletters that I am subscribed to
+Codebase to scrape content from all AI/ML email newsletters that I am subscribed to